 This is the first of several posts on LOUDCANARY about Liao Yiwu.
-To read my long-form profile of Liao, “Drift to Live,” click here.
+To read my long-form profile of Liao, “Dangerous Words,” click here.
 To read recent (July 2011) updates about Liao’s departure from China and his subsequent asylum in Germany, click here.

 When we arrived by cab at the train station, as instructed, Liao Yiwu (廖亦武) met us in a black car driven by a friend and took us to a riverside tea house, where several of his friends were already drinking tea and eating fried Sichuan peppers.
 We talked for hours, then ate and drank for several more before the musical instruments came out…

-Liao Yiwu may be China’s most important literary figure, and not because of anything he says, but because of the people whose stories he collects, and the vivid history he chronicles in a country seemingly so eager to forget its past.
-Many college students do not know about the June 4 1989 Tiananmen Square Massacre, to take one prime example of this willful (and highly orchestrated) amnesiac tendency.
+Liao Yiwu’s primary importance lies not in what he says, but in the stories of countrymen he collects, which paint a vivid people’s history of China, a country eager, and engineered in many ways, to forget its past.
+Many college students do not know about the June 4, 1989 Tiananmen Square Massacre, to take one prime example of this willful (and highly orchestrated) amnesiac tendency.
 In his work, Liao focuses on the diceng (底层）or “bottom rung of society,” a concept hated by both supporters of Mao’s “communist” revolution and the current PRC, as well as by many Chinese people for whom the concept of “face” (mianzi, or 面子) — looking good and having status and, in this case, not making China look bad to the laowai (老外, or foreigners) — is all-important.
 In an only theoretically classless society, people are reluctant to speak of beggars, thieves, drug addicts or those in poverty, even if their presence is glaringly obvious.

 I plan to write more about my visits with Liao, and about his work, including Earthquake Insane Asylum (廖亦武), his book about the aftermath of the Sichuan earthquake (Taiwan edition depicted to the right; it’s not available yet in English).
 But in this post I want to focus on The Corpse Walker: Real Life Stories, China from the Bottom-Up.
 I read it before coming to China, and before I knew that Liao was in Chengdu and that I’d have the opportunity to meet with him.
 As I told him in our second meeting, it was The Corpse Walker, more than any other book, that made me love the Chinese people.
 I already understood the distinctions to be made between people and their governments, and between cultures and countries, but I didn’t understand the specifics of those distinctions in China.